Eric Metcalfe

 • HM Revenue & Customs v Rank Group & Done Brothers [2020] UKUT 117 (TCC) – acting for HMRC in the long-running, multi-billion EU law challenge brought by Rank plc and Betfred to HMRC’s VAT treatment of Fixed-Odds Betting Terminals (FOBTs), relying on the principle of fiscal neutrality.
 The case was previously referred to the Court of Justice of the European Union (see Joined Cases C-259/10 and C-260/10 HMRC v The Rank Group plc) in 2012 and the UK Supreme Court in 2015.

-• R (Michael) v HMP Whitemoor & Anor [2020] EWCA Civ 29 – acted for the Respondents in the very first challenge to the use of video link in civil cases before the Court of Appeal, successfully defending the compatibility of video link hearings with the right to a fair hearing under article 6 ECHR.
+• R (Michael) v HMP Whitemoor & Anor [2020] EWCA Civ 29 – acting for the Respondents in the very first challenge to the use of video link in civil cases before the Court of Appeal, successfully defending the compatibility of video link hearings with the right to a fair hearing under article 6 ECHR.

 • EU